WebAssembly/interface-types/proposals/webidl-bindings/Explainer.md

 ## Binding Operators and Expressions

-Web IDL values are manipulated via Web IDL **binding expressions** which, like core WebAssembly instructions, are defined as abstract syntax trees (ASTs) with both text and binary formats that are composed of **binding operators** which can have immediate operands and child expressions.
+Web IDL values are manipulated via Web IDL **binding expressions** which, like core WebAssembly instructions, are defined in the form of [abstract syntax] with both text and binary formats that are composed of **binding operators** which can have immediate operands and child expressions.
 Binding operators come in two flavors—**outgoing** and **incoming**—which correspond to the two